-As of March 31, 2019, Mr. Mo may be deemed to have voting and dispositive power with respect to: (1) 510,994 Class A ordinary shares and 11,355,645 Class B ordinary shares owned by Media Partner Technology Limited ("Media Partner"), with respect to Mr. Mo and his family members, (2) 1,138,132 Class A ordinary shares and 10,230,645 Class B ordinary shares owned by Next Decade Investments Limited ("Next Decade"), with respect to Mr. Mo and his family members, (3) 957,264 Class A ordinary shares owned by Safari Group Holdings Limited ("Safari"), (4) 1,472,298 Class A ordinary shares owned by IDG Alternative Global Limited ("IDG Alternative"), and (5) 926,461 Class A ordinary shares owned by Karistone Limited, collectively presenting approximately 29.8% of our outstanding share capital and approximately 71.6% of our voting power under our dual-class ordinary share structure.
+As of April 30, 2020, Mr. Mo may be deemed to have voting and dispositive power with respect to: (1) 510,994 Class A ordinary shares represented by ADSs and 11,355,645 Class B ordinary shares owned by Media Partner Technology Limited ("Media Partner"), with respect to Mr. Mo and his family members, (2) 1,138,132 Class A ordinary shares, including 14,177 Class A ordinary shares represented by ADSs, and 10,230,645 Class B ordinary shares owned by Next Decade Investments Limited ("Next Decade"), with respect to Mr. Mo and his family members, (3) 957,265 Class A ordinary shares owned by Safari Group Holdings Limited ("Safari"), (4) 1,472,298 Class A ordinary shares owned by Deanhale Limited, (5) 926,461 Class A ordinary shares owned by Karistone Limited, and (6) 441,656 Class A ordinary shares represented by ADSs owned by Open Land Holdings Limited, collectively presenting approximately 30.1% of our outstanding share capital and approximately 71.7% of our voting power under our dual-class ordinary share structure.
 The shares in Media Partner and Next Decade are held in irrevocable discretionary trusts, for which Mr. Mo acts as a protector.
 Media Partner and Next Decade could exert substantial influence over the outcome of any corporate transaction or other matters submitted to the shareholders for approval, including mergers, consolidations, the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
 This concentration of ownership may also discourage, delay or prevent a change in control of our company, which could deprive our shareholders of an opportunity to receive a premium for their shares as part of a sale of our company and might reduce the price of our ADSs or notes.
 These actions may be taken even if they are opposed by our other shareholders, including the investors in the ADSs.